Chapter 4: Managing Firm Resources

 2. Learn how SWOT analysis can help organizations and individuals, and its limitations.

 Five forces analysis, from Chapter 3, examines the situation faced by the competitors in an industry.
-Strategic groups analysis narrows the focus by centering on subsets of these competitors whose strategies are similar. takes an even narrower focus by centering on an individual firm.
+Strategic groups analysis narrows the focus by centering on subsets of these competitors whose strategies are similar.
+SWOT analysis takes an even narrower focus by centering on an individual firm.
 Specifically, SWOT analysis is a tool that considers a firm’s strengths and weaknesses along with the opportunities and threats that exist in the firm’s environment (Figure 4.20 “SWOT”).

 Figure 4-20: SWOT, image description available